rhysqi/Lithium/README.md

 # Lithium
 Text editor that using native X11.
 Suitable in Unix/Unix-like environment. <br>
-Good for C/C++ and Assembly development.
+Good for C/C++ and Assembly language.

 # Features
 - Syntax Highlighting